Skip to content

 How analyzers use it

-When an analyzer looks at an email, it can ask the knowledge store for documents that are likely to be relevant.
-There are two flavours of query:
+When an analyzer looks at an email, it asks the knowledge store for documents that are likely to be relevant.
+The query has two parts:

-Most analyzers combine the two: search the embedding space, but only inside the slice tagged executive.
-This is what lets a language-model analyzer notice that a "wire transfer" message is asking for an amount the policy book caps lower, or that the sender's name is almost one of the company's executives.
+Combining the two is what lets a language-model analyzer notice that a "wire transfer" message is asking for an amount the policy book caps lower, or that the sender's name is almost one of the company's executives.
+The vector search finds the right document by meaning; the tag filter keeps the search inside the right neighbourhood.

 What an operator sees